 Programs

-In a given year over our 20-year history, Washington’s 12 prisons have reported nearly 200 sustainability-related programs and named partner organizations across the state.
-In 2022, some programs remained suspended due to COVID-19, while other new initiatives were under development.
-Scroll through the tables that follow on this page for a summary snapshot of all programs statewide as of the end of 2022, or click a facility on the bulleted list for its highlights as of the end of 2020.
+In 2024, Washington’s 11 prisons reported around 162 sustainability-related programs and named 151 partner organizations across the state.
+In 2025, programs continue to grow, adapt, and thrive.
+Scroll through the tables that follow on this page for a summary snapshot of all programs statewide as of the end of 2024, or click a facility on the bulleted list for its highlights as of the end of 2024.
 Note that due to partner reporting capacity constraints, some programs and partnerships may not be represented here.

 (Left to right) Jessica Stevens, Nicole Alexander, Cynthia Fetterly, and Alexis Coleman pose in front of their original artwork.
 Ms. Stevens and Ms. Christopher painted this banner to welcome Girl Scouts Beyond Bars to the butterfly lab for a day of activities, including a unique Taylor’s checkerspot merit badge designed by Ms. Alexander.
 Photo by Keegan Curry.